Sarvesh-Yadav-5201/Sarvesh-Yadav-5201/README.md

 ### :man_technologist: About Me :

-- :telescope: Currently, pursuing a Masters in Astronomy and Astrophysics from Aryabhata Research Institute of Observational Sciences, India.
+- :telescope: Currently, pursuing a Masters degree in Astronomy and Astrophysics from Aryabhata Research Institute of Observational Sciences, India.

 - :dart: Have deep interset in Data Driven Science.